 Knowles’ 4 Principles Of Andragogy

-- Enagagement: Adults need to be involved in the planning and evaluation of their instruction.
+1. Enagagement: Adults need to be involved in the planning and evaluation of their instruction.

-- Experiential: The opportunity and learning culture to test, succeed and also make mistakes.
+2. Experiential: The opportunity and learning culture to test, succeed and also make mistakes.

-- Work relevant: Adults are most interested in learning that has relevance and impact to their job or personal life.
+3. Work relevant: Adults are most interested in learning that has relevance and impact to their job or personal life.

-- Problem-centered: Learner focused with a facilitator guiding the learning as opposed to a traditional teacher delivered content-oriented delivery.
+4. Problem-centered: Learner focused with a facilitator guiding the learning as opposed to a traditional teacher delivered content-oriented delivery.

-We will provide much of our focus on adult learning (andragogy), as this is our population we are training in nursing.
+We will provide much of our focus on adult learning (androgogy), as this is our population we are training in nursing.
 But we will also visit school level education (pedagogy) to see new ideas and concepts that could be incorporated into our education approach.
 It’s always worth remembering the enthusiasm that children have for learning new things (reflect back to your school days) and why as adults we don’t always feel this same eagerness to learn.
 We have to question what is different?
 Motivation may well be a key factor in this.

 Now this ‘gogy’ is post-Knowles, which is heutagogy (Greek for ‘self‘) which is self-determined learning and places the emphasis of learning on the learner, moving away from the traditional teacher/lecturer role as the focal point.
 Defined by Hase and Kenyon (2000) as “the study of self-determined learning”, where in an ever-changing world of work, study and life where information is readily accessible and learning aligns with this accessibility.
-This fits in with the approach for adult learners, bringing a wealth of knowledge and experience into the learning environment.

 Spotlight on Malcolm Knowles